 The Palestinians call this event ‘Al Naqba’ or the catastrophe.
 It forms the background to Olives - A Violent Romance because it’s the background to the story of the Dajani’s, Aisha’s family.

-Arab readers of Olives - A Violent Romance have already told me how they felt Aisha’s story was their own, how their family had been through a similar experience.
+Many Arab readers of Olives - A Violent Romance have told me how they felt Aisha’s story was their own, how their family had been through a similar experience.

 In Aisha’s case, the family were lucky.
 With an entrepreneurial father (and yes, with links to the PLO in Kuwait), now the Dajanis live in the wealthy Abdoun area of Amman and collectively help to maintain the farm in Qaffin, in the West Bank, where Aisha’s grandmother still lives.
 The farm stayed in the family’s hands because one of Aisha’s grandparents stayed in the new state of Israel and so became an Arab Israeli.
 A smart lawyer, he managed to keep the farm in the family’s hands (many weren’t so lucky) but even so, the olive groves have been split by the ‘security wall’ built by Israel to isolate Palestine and, it has to be said, to sequester thousands of acres of land and enormous swathes of the region’s scant water resources.